Applied AI

 Practical Implementation Considerations

 Turning governance concepts into working reality requires concrete architectural decisions, tooling choices, and disciplined processes.
-The following subsections provide concrete guidance and actionable patterns you can adopt in real-world CX platforms.
+The following subsections provide concrete guidance you can adopt in real-world CX platforms.

 Architecture blueprint